 On this page

-- environmental protection,
+- environmental inequalities.

 Social inequality, poverty

-The issue of social inequality affecting youth appears in the Parliamentary Decision no. 88/2009.
+The issue of social inequality affecting youth is addressed in Parliamentary Decision no. 88/2009.
 (X. 29.) on the National Youth Strategy [Országgyűlés 88/2009.
 (X. 29.)
 OGY határozata a Nemzeti Ifjúsági Stratégiáról] which set directives to be implemented in the youth field by 2024.
 The SWOT analysis of the Strategy states that 'there is a significant imbalance in the chances and opportunities of different age groups in terms of access to youth services' and that the employment rate and wages of young people are 'territorially unequal'.
 (For more information about the National Youth Strategy see sub-chapter 1.3 National Youth Strategy.)
-[National Youth Strategy 2009-2024 (Nemzeti Ifjúsági Stratégia 2009-2024 p.
-28.)]
+[National Youth Strategy 2009-2024 (Nemzeti Ifjúsági Stratégia 2009-2024)]

 It emphasises that